PykaDex/PykaDex_DSi/README.md

 A [PykaDex](https://github.com/PykaDex) repository being used as a concept Idea to use the Nintendo DSi as functioning pokedex
 Base code for dsi camera forked from [dsi-camera](https://github.com/Epicpkmn11/dsi-camera).

+Hope to use the dsi as a means of capturing images an interacting with our API (once API is working) using wifi.
+Still lots to be developed.

 # DSi camera test (Forked README)